Fall Fishing

 Cold water is more dense than warm water.
 Based on this principle, the warmer upper layer of lake water will float on top of the colder, dense water below.
 This is VERY important because it means the two layers don’t mix.
 Well, sort of.
 They mix a little bit where they meet, which is called the thermocline.

 So, let’s get back to fall fishing.
-As the upper layer’s temperature drops, the deep, cold sections will eventually start to mix.
+As the upper water cools, the deep, cold sections will eventually start to mix.
 At some point, the entire lake will be around 4 degrees, and the cold water species, like lake trout, will have access to all the waters in the lake.
-It will also force all the fish to move around, which we’ll cover later.
+It will also force all the fish species to move around, which we’ll cover later.

 A Brief on Oxygen